Corruptions of Supervised Learning Problems: Typology and Mitigations: Introduction

-\paragraph{An information-theoretic view on the consequences of corruption} We further explore the implications of different types of corruptions within our taxonomy on learning from an information-theoretic view.
-The conventional method for comparing a clean and corrupted experiment is through the measures of information, using the Data Processing \emph{Inequality}, which generally states that the amount of information can only decrease or stay constant as a result of “information processing”.
-Recently, \citet{williamson2022information} examined the information-risk connection, established the relationship between measures of information and the Bayes risk of a statistical decision problem, and yielded Information Processing \emph{Equalities}.
-These findings offer valuable insights into understanding how changes in information relate to changes in Bayes risk.
-Therefore, we follow the spirit of the authors and connect the Bayes risk of clean and corrupted supervised learning problems through equality results.
-Such equalities, illustrated in \cref{sec:brchange}, effectively prove the equivalence between two learning problems: the former corrupted in a \emph{Markovian fashion}, the latter via \emph{general corruption} changing model class and loss function via a Markov kernel.
-A feature of this analysis is its neat avoidance of dependence on specific algorithms, which provides an agnostic means of comparison for corruption types.
-Such comparison is, in our results, qualitative, and lays the foundation for future quantitative studies.
-One of our main findings amounts to understanding that for corruptions on $Y$, only the loss function is affected while the model class remains untouched by the corruption kernel; however, for more intricate cases involving corruptions also on $X$, both the loss function and the model class are influenced by the corresponding factorized corruption kernel.
+\textbf{C2 Consequences of Corruption on Learning Problems.} Recently, \citet{williamson2022information} deepened the understanding of the relationship between information and Bayes risk of a statistical decision problem, and yielded Information Processing \emph{Equalities} for a certain class of simple corruptions.
+We connect to this work and relate the Bayes risk of clean and corrupted supervised learning problems through equality results for all corruptions in our taxonomy.
+Such equalities, illustrated in \cref{sec:brchange} (Theorems \ref{thm:br-s-s} to \ref{thm:br-2-2}), effectively prove the equivalence between two learning problems: the former corrupted in a \emph{Markovian fashion}, the latter via a \emph{general corruption} changing only model class and loss function through a Markov kernel.
+A characteristic of this analysis is its neat avoidance of dependence on specific algorithms, which provides an agnostic means of comparison for corruption types.
+Such comparison is, in our results, only qualitative, and lays the foundation for future quantitative studies.
+One of our main findings is the understanding that label corruptions only affects the loss function, while the model class remains untouched by the corruption kernel; however, for more intricate cases also involving attribute corruptions, both the loss function and the model class are modified.